xelatihy/yocto-gl/docs/yocto/yocto_image.md

 Yocto/Image supports versions of the most of the above functions that work directly on pixel arrays, rather than the image structure.
-This low-level interface may be helpful when building applications that mhave their own image data structure.
+This low-level interface may be helpful when building applications that have their own image data structure.

 In this interface we support arrays of `vec4f` pixels together with arrays of